 Laboratories may develop their own chemical hygiene plan or laboratory safety manual, but it must be at least as stringent as all Boise State written programs and comply with all regulatory requirements and Boise State policies.
-Environmental Health, Safety and Sustainability (EHSS) recommends using the Boise State Chemical Hygiene Plan for the Lab as a reference guide and supplementing it with laboratory specific procedures and requirements.
+The office of Chemical and Laboratory Safety (CaLS) recommends using the Boise State Chemical Hygiene Plan for the lab as a reference guide and supplementing it with laboratory specific procedures and requirements.